ActiveState/homework/dep-tree-da/README.md

 The other is a `data/core-modules.json` file.
 This contains an array of modules which are shipped with the Perl core.

-Your assignment requires reading this metadata and producing fully resolved dependency trees.

 In the metadata, dependencies are defined by phase ("runtime", "test", etc.) and by relationship ("requires", "recommends", "suggests").

 Your task is to propose a database schema to house this data which allows for efficient execution of the following types of queries:

-* given a package name and a phase, return the graph which represents the dependency closure of that package for that phase.
+* given a distro name and a phase, return the graph which represents the dependency closure of that distro for that phase.
-* given a package name and a phase, return a list of packages that depend on the given package directly
+* given a distro name and a phase, return a list of distros that depend on the given distro directly in that phase

 Explain how these queries might be structured, in SQL or otherwise, and how the schema facilitates their efficient execution.

-Should time permit, consider that the build phase dependency closure of a given package contains the packages that are direct build phase dependencies of the given package and the runtime phase closure of dependencies of those packages.
-This is because when building a given package a build system will need to run the direct build dependencies of that package, not build them.
+Should time permit, consider that the build phase dependency closure of a given distro contains the distros that are direct build phase dependencies of the given distro and the runtime phase closure of dependencies of those distros.
+This is because when building a given distro a build system will need to run the direct build dependencies of that distro, not build them.

+We are happy to accept solutions in the form of ERD/ERMs or DDL.

 ## Sharing Your Code with Us